coreos/docs/os/booting-on-google-compute-engine.md

 zone: us-central1-a
 ```

-## Using CoreOS
+## Using CoreOS Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [CoreOS Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).
+Check out the [Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).